July 2022 United Kingdom government crisis: Collapse of the government

-On the evening of 6 July, despite further senior ministers, including formerly loyal allies like Patel, Michael Gove (Secretary of State for Levelling Up, Housing and Communities), and Grant Shapps (Secretary of State for Transport), reportedly urging the Prime Minister to resign, Number 10 released a statement reiterating that Johnson would not step down voluntarily.
-That same day, Johnson sacked Gove for alleged "disloyalty" after he urged Johnson to resign.
+On the evening of 6 July, despite further senior ministers, including formerly loyal allies such as Patel, Michael Gove (Secretary of State for Levelling Up, Housing and Communities), and Grant Shapps (Secretary of State for Transport), reportedly urging the Prime Minister to resign, Number 10 released a statement reiterating that Johnson would not step down voluntarily.
+That same day, Johnson dismissed Gove for alleged "disloyalty" after he urged Johnson to resign.
 Later that evening, Simon Hart (Secretary of State for Wales) resigned from the cabinet, stating he had "no other option left".

 Suella Braverman, Attorney General for England and Wales, joined calls for Johnson to resign but refused to resign from her position in government, citing her sense of duty, and the government's need for an attorney.
 She also stated she would stand in any upcoming Conservative leadership contest.
 Fay Jones, MP for Brecon and Radnorshire, announced that if Johnson did not step down by 7 July, she would resign from her role as PPS to the Leader of the House of Commons.
 Two of the parliamentary private secretaries who resigned that evening, Mike Freer (Finchley and Golders Green) and Peter Gibson (Darlington), both gay men, mentioned government policy on LGBT+ rights in their resignation letters.

 Brandon Lewis, Secretary of State for Northern Ireland, resigned on the morning of 7 July.
 (Note: Some news outlets incorrectly reported him resigning on the evening of 6 July.)
 His resignation letter stated that "honesty, integrity and mutual respect" were not "being upheld" in government.
 Nadhim Zahawi, the newly appointed Chancellor, called for Johnson's resignation the same morning.
 Michelle Donelan also resigned, two days after being appointed Secretary of State for Education, making her the shortest-serving cabinet member in British history.